Your 10-Minute Guide to PKI and How Internet Encryption Works

 However, being “secure” isn’t the same as being “safe.”
 Bad guys can slap DV SSL/TLS certs on their fake websites just as easily as legitimate companies because they require the lowest level of validation.
-(The Anti-Phishing Working Group says that 84% of phishing websites use TLS certificates — yikes!)
+The Anti-Phishing Working Group published a report in 2020 stating that 84% of phishing websites use TLS certificates.

 So, unless you know who’s on the other end of that secure connection, your data isn’t truly safe.
 This is where identity comes into play.

 The Role of Identity in PKI

 PKI can be a very powerful tool for managing identity because digital certificates contain verified info.
 But not all certificates are created equally.

 Say you want to purchase something from Amazon that you’ve had your eye on for a while, but when typing amazon.com, you accidentally mistype it as amzon.com, which takes you to a fake website.
 If you make your purchase on this fake website, even if it’s using HTTPS, then your data is no more secure than it would be if you physically handed over your credit card to a bad guy.
 That’s because even if the website is using a secure connection, you’re securely sending your data to the cybercriminal sitting on the other end.